Moini/inkscape-realscale-extension/README.md

 * Select the unit you used (for your 10.50 m house, select m; for your 10 cm cardboard box, select cm)
 * If you intend to print the drawing, and the original object is bigger than the sheet, consider using a scale factor.
 * To do so, first select if you want to use a metric scale factor (based on mulitples of 5) or an imperial one (based on multiples of 2) or if you would like to enter your own scale factor.
 * Then, in the corresponding dropdown, or in the number entry field, select or enter the scale you would like to use.
+The dropdowns only offer scale factors for downscaling.
+In the 'Custom' field, however, you can also enter values smaller than 1 to upscale a drawing.
 * If you would like the scale rule to be drawn on the page, check the option 'Generate Scale Rule'.
 * Now choose the number of units the scale rule will comprise.
 Those will be doubled in the generated scale rule - e.g. it will show 10 cm to the left of the scale rule center (labelled 0) and 10 cm to its right.
 * Apply!